 You Are Not Alone –We Are Here to Assist With Your Riverside Crisis Planning

-If you are the spouse of an individual who is being transferred to a nursing home, or the child of a parent searching for alternatives to pay for caregiving services, including assisted living expenses, contact our Riverside office to schedule a consultation to learn your Crisis Planning alternatives.
+If you are the spouse of an individual who is being transferred to a nursing home, or the child of a parent searching for alternatives to pay for caregiving services, including assisted living expenses, contact us at 951-888-1460 or contact us online to schedule an appointment with one of our attorneys and to learn your Crisis Planning alternatives.
 You may have been told that the only alternative is for the senior to privately pay for the services, but that is not necessarily true.
 But you must call to discover the truth.
-To find out how we can help you with your Crisis Plan, contact us online or call our office at 951-888-1460
+To find out how we can help you with your Crisis Plan, contact us today.